Flameis/CS362-Team3/project-docs/User_Documentation.md

 ## How to Install Beaver Botanica
 Luckily for you, there's no need to install any software!
-All you need to do is navigate to our website, [flip2.engr.oregonstate.edu:8070/map](http://flip1.engr.oregonstate.edu:8070/).
+All you need to do is navigate to our website, [flip1.engr.oregonstate.edu:8070/map](http://flip1.engr.oregonstate.edu:8070/map).

 ### Local Installation
 You can install Beaver Botanica locally by cloning from our [Github repository](https://github.com/Flameis/CS362-Team3/tree/main).

-Once installed on your machine, in the /demo/ folder, create a .env file and enter this information
+Once installed on your machine, in the /demo/ folder, put the .env file provided upon request from the team.
+This file contains the DB connection information.
-    ```
-    DB_HOST="67.222.47.90"
-    DB_USER="mthopeac_OSU_Beta_Test"
-    DB_PASSWORD="YG?)6YEe@R95pr."
-    DB_NAME="mthopeac_OSU_PlantMap"
-    API_PORT=8081
-    PORT=8070
-    JWT_SECRET_KEY="Test_Secret_Key"
-    ```

 ## How to Run Beaver Botanica

-Beaver Botanica can be accessed by navigating to [flip2.engr.oregonstate.edu:8070/map](http://flip2.engr.oregonstate.edu:8070/map).
+Beaver Botanica can be accessed by navigating to [flip1.engr.oregonstate.edu:8070/map](http://flip1.engr.oregonstate.edu:8070/map).
 No installations necessary!

 ### Running Locally